-Takin’ care of business every day depends on a multitude of information systems ranging from frontline product or client management systems to back office project, financial, and HR management systems.
-Whether businesses are mature or are just starting out, they are often faced with similar critical information issues.
-Information is either duplicated, siloed, or inaccessible.
+Taking care of business every day depends on a multitude of information systems, from frontline product or client management platforms to back-office project, financial, and HR systems.
+Whether organizations are mature or still scaling, they often face the same challenges.
+Information becomes duplicated, siloed, or difficult to access.

 Information system integration often takes a back seat to other more pressing operational problems.
 The duplication of data or tasks, and the isolation of proprietary systems, generate inefficiencies in data, time, and resources.
 Keep watch for these 3 common problems: